niessner/Opt/README.md

 It is also possible to exclude arbitrary pixels from the solve using the `Exclude(exp)` method.
 When `exp` is true, unknowns defined at these pixels will not be updated and residuals at these pixels will not be evaluated.

+### ComputedArray ###

+Energy functions for neighboring pixels can share expensive-to-compute expressions.
+For instance, our [shape-from-shading example](https://github.com/niessner/Opt/blob/master/examples/shape_from_shading/shape_from_shading.t#L67) uses an expensive lighting calculation that is shared by neighboring pixels.
+We allow the user to turn these calculations into computed arrays, which behave like arrays when used in energy functions, but are defined as an expression of other arrays:

+    -- B_I is previously defined as a function that uses -- a large number of images.
+After this line, B_I can -- be accessed like a regular Array or Image
+    B_I = ComputedArray("B_I", {W,H}, B_I(0,0))

+Computed arrays can include computations using unknowns, and are recalculated as necessary during the optimization.
+Similar to scheduling annotations in Halide, they allow the user to balance recompute with locality at a high-level.

 ### Vectors ###

     vector = Vector(a,b,c)